a23f/Military-Hand-and-Arm-Signals-Recognition/README.md

    - `conda activate myenv`
    - `cd yolov5`
    - `python3 detect.py --weights MilitarySignals.pt --source 0 --device 0`
+5. Try imitating the 10 Military Hand and Arm Signal classes as shown above in front of your webcam.

 ## Running Inference on personal computer using Webcam
 1. Click this link to download the model file: [MilitarySignals.pt](https://github.com/a23f/Military-Hand-and-Arm-Signals-Recognition/raw/main/MilitarySignals.pt)